0x61726b/chiika-chrome/README.md

 # chiika-chrome
-Chrome extension for Chiika to help with stream detection.
+This repo is a Chrome extension that transmits tab events to Chiika locally via WebSockets.